 Item 3: Fees, Costs, Conflicts and Standard of Conduct.
 What fees will I pay?
-Federated Investment Counseling typically charges asset-based fees, which are determined as a percentage of assets under management.
+Federated MDTA typically charges asset-based fees, which are based on a percentage of assets under management.
 The more assets there are in your account, the more you will pay in fees.
-We can, therefore, have a conflict of interest because we have an incentive to encourage you to increase the assets in your account.
-Separate Account fees generally are payable in arrears at or after the end of each quarter for services rendered during the quarter.
-Managed Account clients typically pay a single fee or fees (a "wrapped fee"), which covers our services, as well as other services provided by the Managed Account Program Sponsor.
+As a result, we can have a conflict of interest because we have an incentive to encourage you to increase the assets in your account.
+Separate Account fees generally are payable at or after the end of each quarter for services rendered during the quarter.
+Managed Account clients typically pay a single "wrapped fee", which covers our services, as well as other services provided by the Managed Account Program Sponsor.
 These other services typically include portfolio manager selection, performance monitoring and evaluation, custody, brokerage and/or other administrative services.
-As a result, the total Managed Account Program fee(s) charged under such programs are generally higher than a typical asset-based advisory fee and can be up to 3.00%.
-Our fees for Managed Accounts generally are paid quarterly by, or through, the Sponsor, as a component of the wrapped fee, and generally equal a percentage of the total assets in the Managed Account Program for which we provide discretionary or non-discretionary (i.e., model-based) advisory services.
-Certain Sponsors also charge a minimum annual fee to each client that participates in their Managed Account Program.
+As a result, the total Managed Account Program fees charged under such programs are generally higher than a typical asset-based advisory fee and can be up to 3.00%.
+Our fees for Managed Accounts generally are paid quarterly by, or through, the Sponsor, as a component of the wrapped fee, and generally equal a percentage of the total assets in the Managed Account Program for which we provide advisory services.
 Our advisory fees are negotiable, and can differ between clients.
 For Managed Accounts, unless we enter into a direct investment management agreement with a Managed Account client, our fees typically can be negotiated only between us and the Sponsor, not the client.
-The Sponsor generally determines whether our fees are payable in advance or in arrears, whether and when a client will receive a refund of advisory fees, and the level and frequency of payment of our fees.
-The overall cost to a client that participates in a Managed Account Program can be higher than paying our standard advisory fee for a Separate Account, negotiating custody fees with a custodian and negotiating transaction charges with a broker/dealer payable on a per transaction basis.
-However, most clients that participate in Managed Account Programs would not be eligible (due to the size of the client's accounts) for our Separate Account management services.
-[See our Brochure, Item 5-A] We also offer certain Separate Account strategies to certain eligible clients for which we receive an asset-based fee and a performance-based fee.
+The Sponsor generally determines how our fees are paid, including the level and frequency of payment.
+We also offer certain Separate Account strategies to certain eligible clients for which we receive an asset-based fee and a performance-based fee.
 The investment management agreements for these clients specify how such performance-based fees are calculated and payable.
-Managing accounts for performancebased fees creates various conflicts of interest since we have an incentive to favor any account for which we receive performance-based fees.
-[See our Brochure, Item 6-A]
+Managing accounts for performance-based fees creates various conflicts of interest since we have an incentive to favor any account for which we rece

 Clients will directly or indirectly incur fees and expenses, other than our investment advisory fees, including, for example: (1) brokerage commissions; (2) markups, mark-downs and other amounts included in the price of a security; (3) custodian fees; (4) interest charges; (5) transfer taxes; (6) wire transfer fees; and (7) expenses assessed to holders of securities or other investments relating to litigation involving that security or investment.
 [See our Brochure, Item 5-C] Managed Account Program clients can bear additional brokerage expenses in addition to the wrapped fee if we execute trades through a broker/dealer that is not the designated Sponsor.
 Separate Account and Managed Account clients can also direct us to use a particular broker/dealer to execute portfolio transactions, which can lead to increased brokerage fees.
 [See our Brochure, Item 12-A] Depending on the investment strategy, we may invest client assets in certain investment vehicles, including investment vehicles that are advised by us or our affiliated investment advisers, which generally have associated fees and expenses such as: (a) management fees; (b) transfer agent fees; (c) distribution fees; (d) custody fees; (e) shareholder servicing fees; (f) recordkeeping fees; and (f) other administrative expenses.
-See Item 3.B.(ii) of this Form CRS for more information about the associated conflicts of interest.
+See below for more information about the associated conflicts of interest.
 [See our Brochure, Items 4-C-1, 5-C, and 6-B-2]